Few Shot System Identification for Reinforcement Learning

-As with finding the embeddings in the sequence-to-sequence text translation, our model finds the embedding of the actual dynamics of the system given a few trajectory data points.
+The model finds the embedding of the actual dynamics of the system given a few trajectory data points.
 These embeddings are used thereafter as the predictive model.
-We propose a novel architecture that formulates the predictive model towards the goal of a generic MBRL inspired by \cite{NODE}.
+A novel architecture that formulates the predictive model towards generic \textsc{MBRL} is proposed, which is inspired by \cite{NODE}.
 The model is split into three main parts: the state encoder, the dynamics model, and the state decoder.
 The states are encoded using a neural network $\phi^{enc}$ as a flexible feature extractor.
 The importance of finding relevant feature encodings is to act as a kernel that lifts the features from a space where the dynamics is non-linear into a space of linear dynamics.
-The second part is a generic RNN encoder for a general class of dynamics which given the previously observed points within a specified window yields an embedding vector that encodes the prevalent dynamics within that trajectory.
+The second part is a generic \textsc{RNN} encoder for a general class of dynamics which given the previously observed points within a specified window yields an embedding vector that encodes the prevalent dynamics within that trajectory.
 The embedding dynamics vector is then restructured into a $dxd$ transformation matrix $A$ and $dxu$ control input matrix $B$, where the $d$ is the dimension of the new feature space of $\mathbf{Z}$ and $u$ is the dimension of the action space.
 In order to stabilize the learning process, the network predicts the deviation around the identity matrix rather than directly predicting the transformation matrix itself.
 A possible approach towards dimensionality reduction for the transformation matrix prediction from $dxd$ to $2d$ is the replacement of the mentioned prediction output with a rank-one-matrix as the deviation from the identity matrix through predicting two d-dimensional vectors $v$ and $r$ where $ \boldsymbol{T= I + rv^T}$ as in \cite{E2C}.
 The final part is the decoder network $\phi^{dec}$ which transforms the features from the encoded space back to their original one.
-Optionally, the dynamics generated from the reparameterization trick from the vector inferred by the RNN dynamics encoder is passed through a network $\phi^{dynamics}$ as an intermediate step.
+Optionally, the dynamics generated from the reparameterization trick from the vector inferred by the \textsc{RNN} dynamics encoder is passed through a network $\phi^{dynamics}$ as an intermediate step.
 In order to account for the disturbance and non-linearity of the data, the predictive model is trained in a similar manner as with the \textsc{VRNN} using the \textsc{ELBO}-loss.
 The sequence of the dynamics prediction model is as follows